wp-plugins/idealien-category-enhancements/readme.txt

 Donate link: http://www.idealienstudios.com
 Tags: category, template, post, idealien
 Requires at least: 2.5
-Tested up to: 2.7
+Tested up to: 2.8
 Stable tag: trunk

 Modification to the category and post template logic to behave like pages (selectable through admin)

 == Description ==

-Manage category templates as easily as you manage page templates.
-Select which apply through the post > categories menu using file names that make sense, not category ID numbers.
-Now any views of the category (or sub-categories) will render the according to the category template selected.
-Posts in a given category can also use a category-based template.
+This plugin makes category templates be selectable by drop-down list from the manage > categories screen of the admin console.
+It makes the selection / use of category and post templates as easy as page templates.
+It also includes configuration options that allow you to configure whether sub-categories inherit templates from their parent if none are specified.

 Features: